 TAJIKISTAN: Nine long jail terms – for what?

-At least nine Muslim men – including an imam and a well-known heart surgeon - are known to have been jailed as prisoners of conscience since August in the northern Sogd Region in three separate cases.
+At least nine Muslim men – including an imam and a well-known heart surgeon - are known to have been jailed as prisoners of conscience since August in the northern Sugd Region in three separate cases.
 All received five years or more jail terms.
-Officials refused to explain what they had done wrong.At least nine Muslim prisoners of conscience – including a well-known heart surgeon - are known to have been jailed since August in the northern Sogd Region in three separate cases.
+Officials refused to explain what they had done wrong.At least nine Muslim prisoners of conscience – including well-known heart surgeon Abdumalik Salomov - are known to have been jailed since August in the northern Sugd Region in three separate cases.
 All were accused of being adherents of Salafi Islam, a movement banned in Tajikistan.
 None appears to have called for or committed any violation of the human rights of others.
 All nine men received prison terms of at least five years.

 Meanwhile, the State Committee for Religious Affairs and Regulation of Traditions, Ceremonies and Rituals (SCRA) is conducting a campaign to identify and fire all foreign-educated imams, SCRA and Muslim Board officials have said.
 The SCRA announced in early November that it had ordered the removal of state-appointed Imam-hatyps who studied in Islamic Universities abroad (see below).

 Human rights defenders told Forum 18 that the campaign to fire Imams as well as recent imprisonments are part of state efforts to "root out the Salafi movement and independent Muslim believers from Tajikistan".

 The government has long tried to crush independent exercise of the right to freedom of religion or belief, especially by Muslims.
 It has also long sought to isolate religious communities from their fellow-believers abroad (see Forum 18's Tajikistan religious freedom survey http://www.forum18.org/archive.php?article_id=2138).